Chiropractic Blog Problem Solved

 Without getting too technical, your chiropractic blog can dramatically improve your prospects of getting new patients.
 Granted, such results don't happen overnight.
 Nevertheless, there is ample proof that consistent blogging can win you favor with Google in at least four ways:

 3. Attract local inbound links - Consider blogging about your favorite gym, health food store, MRI facility, vegan restaurant, personal injury attorney or other local health-related establishment.
-No need to pander, just share your thoughts, experience and recommendation.
+No need to pander, just share your thoughts, experience and recommendations.
 Post it and then share it with the target of your affection, encouraging them to link to your post or share it on their social media accounts.
 The resulting non–Google-produced traffic often causes Google to take notice, figuring you're up to something.

 4. Avoid Repetitious Explanations

-Similar to fielding commonly asked questions is making blog posts that explain various home care procedures.
+commonly asked questions is making blog posts that explain various home care procedures.

 Consider how many times you've explained when and how to use heat or ice.
 Or your cancellation policy.
 Or how your decompression table works.